bjoluc/gymwipe/README.md

 # Gym-WiPE – Gym Wireless Plant Environment
-An OpenAI Gym environment for channel assignment in the simulation of wirelessly networked feedback control loops
+An OpenAI Gym environment for frequency band assignment in the simulation of wireless networked feedback control loops